ykamo001/BigData/README.md

 I have kept some files in the [data](https://github.com/ykamo001/BigData/tree/master/data) directory for reference and usage.

-Once the data has been extracted, it will [normalize](https://en.wikipedia.org/wiki/Feature_scaling) the data, and and use on the three algorithms that was selected.
+Once the data has been extracted, it will [normalize](https://en.wikipedia.org/wiki/Feature_scaling) the data, and use one the three algorithms that was selected.

 The 3 algorithms you can choose from are: